-Slendier focuses on all natural, plant-based, healthy and delicious food which is genuinely good for you.
+Slendier focuses on all-natural, plant-based, healthy and delicious food that is genuinely good for you.
 Having come from a corporate background, Erica was looking to make a change and gain happiness through a new career journey that involved her owning and setting the strategy for her own business.
 The Slendier business now sells in both supermarkets and online channels throughout Europe, the Middle East, South East Asia, China, Australia and New Zealand.

 Erica says it’s tough for anyone to own a global business right now and you need to back yourself with every decision.
 Erica’s advice for other female entrepreneurs is to “be confident, boldly step over each roadblock, seek out mentors and others who inspire you and also take time to look after yourselves”.